-Program meetings are held September 8 and the first Saturday in October, November, February, March, and April at Atonement Lutheran Church (lower level Charter Hall), 9948 Metcalf, Overland Park, KS.
+Program meetings will be held the first Saturday in, February, March, and April at Atonement Lutheran Church (lower level Charter Hall), 9948 Metcalf, Overland Park, KS.

 Coffee and snacks are provided.
 Social time begins at 8:30 a.m.; the meeting starts at 9 a.m.
 The public is welcome to attend.
 Programs are recorded and posted to our YouTube channel for later viewing.

 Find meeting dates, locations and more on our public Facebook events page.